Wednesday, March 14, 2012

 ~ Page 29, "The next year, a group of about three hundred exiles arrived in Louisiana under the guidance of a daring Acadian leader named Joseph Broussard did Beausoleil."

 Correction: "About three hundred" should be "about two hundred".
+(The correct number does appear in the book's French edition.)

 From Teche: A History of Louisiana's Most Famous Bayou (2016):